Running Django Under Windows With Iis Using Fcgi

 This handler manages the communication between IIS and the Django application

-through the FastCGI protocol with the help of a
+through the FastCGI protocol with the help of a little

-by Django in the
+Django in the

 manage.py runfcgi command.
-The flup package doesn’t work
+The flup package doesn’t work under

 Since its version 7, IIS does however support FastCGI natively, so the use of a specific handler to support Django is not needed.
 This post describes how to configure and run a Django application with the native FastCGI IIS handler.
 For that, I have myself adapted the Helicontech FastCGI to WSGI script to make it a Django management command.